 “Mr. and Mrs. Daniel Adams: The secretary of war has asked me to inform you that your son, Pvt.
 Leonard M. Adams was returned to military control 5 Sept. and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.”

 Acting Adjutant General of the Army”

-Leonard was returned to the Philippine Islands for medical treatment.
-In September 1945, he sailed for San Francisco on the U.S.S.
+In September 1945, he sailed from Manila for San Francisco on the U.S.S.
 Joseph T. Dyckman and arrived there on October 16, 1945.
 He was promoted to corporal and returned to the United States and was discharged on December 26, 1946.